Thanks to advancements in care, Cystic Fibrosis patients are leading longer, healthier and more productive lives.

-Cystic fibrosis, commonly referred to as CF, is a genetic disease that places patients at risk of lung infections.
-Mucus build-ups in the lungs and other organs restrict the airways and create a greater risk of infection, which can create lung damage over time.
-Untreated, this damage can cause respiratory failure and impact several natural processes in the body.
+Cystic Fibrosis, commonly referred to as CF, is a genetic disease that, in part, places patients at risk of lung infections.
+Mucus builds up in the lungs and other organs, restrict the airways and other pathways, creating complications including lung damage over time.
+This damage can cause respiratory failure and impact several natural processes in the body.

-Long-term care for CF patients can include a variety of treatment options.
-Total Care Rx works closely with referring physicians charged with patient care to ensure strict adherence to your specific program.
-Treatment can include the use of mucus thinners, CFTR Modulator Therapies, Antibiotics and Nebulizer treatments.
+Care for CF patients can include a variety of treatment options.
+Total Care RX works closely with referring physicians charged with patient care to ensure strict adherence to each patient's specific program.

-A nebulizer generates mist from liquid medications that allow the patient to inhale the solution through use of a nebulizer.
-It’s important to pair your specific medication with the nebulizer recommended by the manufacturer.
-Your physician will advise on this protocol.
-When re-using a nebulizer at home it’s imperative to follow the proper cleaning instructions to ensure a sterile environment.
+A nebulizer generates mist from liquid medications that allow the patient to inhale the solution through the use of a nebulizer.
+It’s important to pair specific medication with the nebulizer recommended by the manufacturer.
+When using a nebulizer at home it’s imperative to follow the proper cleaning instructions to ensure a sterile environment.
 Nebulizers should always be cleaned, disinfected, thoroughly rinsed and air dried.
-Once again, it’s important to follow the manufacturer’s instructions on proper cleaning and maintenance of your home nebulizer.

 Ultimately some CF patients may be candidates for a lung transplant.